erniutianrpg/IPRAG_for_Mapping/2Mapping_generation/Readme.md

 - `LLM-A_mapping.json`
 - `IP-RAG-A_mapping.json`

+These files are located in the deepest-level subdirectory of each method's folder, where the final outputs are generated.
 These files record the predicted mappings between source code files and architectural modules and serve as input to the downstream fusion and documentation generation steps.